urllib3/urllib3/docs/index.rst

 section <security>`.

-urllib3's responses respect the `io` framework from Python's standard library, allowing use of these standard objects for purposes like
+urllib3's responses respect the :mod:`io` framework from Python's standard library, allowing use of these standard objects for purposes like buffering:
-buffering:

 .. doctest ::